 Patagonia R2 Jacket - Women's Review

-The Patagonia R2 Jacket is made of a Polartec Thermal Pro hi-loft fleece in the body (97% polyester (63% recycled), 3% spandex) which is similar to a long-haired raschel fleece material but with a slightly shorter length "fur."
-The side arms, torso and wrists are made with Polartec Power Grid (the popular R1 fabric), sometimes in contrasting colors and othertimes in the same tone.
+The Patagonia R2 Jacket is made of a Polartec Thermal Pro hi-loft fleece in the body (97% polyester (63% recycled), 3% spandex), which is similar to a long-haired raschel fleece material but with a slightly shorter length "fur."
+The side arms and torso are made with Polartec Power Grid (the popular R1 fabric), sometimes in contrasting colors and other times in the same tone.
 There are two zippered hand pockets and a zippered left breast pocket, and the latest version no longer has thumb loops.
-Current color choices are: Black, Drumfire Red, French Red, Harvest Moon Blue, Mogul Blue (seen above), Ploy Purple, Shock Pink, and Tailored Grey (tested).

-The Patagonia R2 Jacket has a good warmth-to-weight ratio, but it won't keep you as warm as a heavyweight fleece option like The North Face Denali Jacket - Women's or The North Face Tech-Osito - Women's.
+The Patagonia R2 Jacket has a good warmth-to-weight ratio.
 It is extremely packable (about the same amount as the R1), so it's great to toss into your pack as an extra layer on long days.
-Overall, this model keeps your torso warmer than the R1 Hoody on a cold day, but the lack of a hood or balaclava means you just don't have the same coverage to seal in the heat if using it as an outer layer.
+Overall, this model will keep your torso warm on a cold day, but the lack of a hood or balaclava means you don't have the same coverage to seal in the heat if using it as an outer layer.
 While hoods provide more warmth overall, they can be bulky under a helmet or unwanted if every other layer you are wearing has one.
-So, if you are specifically looking for a midlayer, say for under a ski jacket, then you'll actually want to look for a model without a hood, and the R2 is a good option in that respect.
+So, if you are specifically looking for a mid-layer, say for under a ski jacket, then you'll want to look for a model without a hood, and the R2 is a good option in that respect.

 Ease of Movement

 The stretchy, lightweight fabric made this jacket easy to move in, particularly when not wearing too much underneath it.
-The long torso doesn't ride up when wearing it under a harness or backpack hipbelt, and the side stretch panels let us climb with ease.
+The torso isn't super long, but it doesn't ride up while exploring the outdoors either.

-Like many of the fleeces we reviewed, this jacket does not protect against the wind and will not do much to keep you warm on a breezy day.
-You can actually almost see through the fabric.
+Like many of the fleeces we reviewed, this jacket does not protect against rain and will not do much to keep you warm on a breezy day.
+You can almost see through the fabric.
 The short-sheared, hi-loft fibers quickly absorb into the fabric without barely beading up first.
-If you're looking for a fleece that does offer some wind and water protection, try out the Arc'teryx Fortrez Hoody - Women's.

-One of the more expensive products in our review, this jacket is worth the cost if you're looking for a cozy, yet technical fleece.
-If you're looking for a similar style at a more affordable price, check out our Best Buy winner, The North Face Tech-Osito.
+One of the more expensive products in our review ($169), this jacket is worth the cost if you're looking for a cozy, yet technical fleece.

-This jacket keeps getting retooled slightly by Patagonia, so if you haven't liked older models you might want to take a second look at the R2.
-While not an award winner, we still really liked it and think it's a great option for active pursuits in cold weather.
+This jacket keeps getting retooled slightly by Patagonia, so if you haven't liked older models, you might want to take a second look at the R2.
+While not an award winner, we still really like it, and it's a great option for active pursuits in cold weather.
 This jacket keeps you warm while also being highly breathable, and it easily fits under your other layers.